 This plan lasts for up to 25 years.
-Your payment, which is calclated annually based on income and law size, will be the lesser of a) 20% of your discretionary income or b) the amount you would pay over a 12 year repayment plan based on your income.
+Your payment, which is calculated annually based on income and law size, will be the lesser of a) 20% of your discretionary income or b) the amount you would pay over a 12-year repayment plan based on your income.
 Your spouse’s income is considered only if you file a joint tax return or choose to repay your loan with your spouse’s loan.
-Your payment may exceed a 10 year plan.
+Your payment may exceed a 10-year plan.

-Any balance remaining after the plan ends is forgiven, but you are responsible to pay income tax on the amount forgiven.
+Any balance remaining after the plan ends is forgiven, but you are responsible for paying income tax on the amount forgiven.
 Due to the extended payments, you will most likely pay more to repay your loan, but sometimes there really is no other option to avoid default.
 It is important under each of these programs that you recertify each year to determine your proper payment.
 If you fail to recertify, you can be removed from the program and placed in a standard repayment plan.

 For more detailed information regarding each of these plans and the qualifications to enter into a plan, see Repaying Your Loans brochure.
-Under some limited circumstances, you may qualify for loan forgiveness, especially if you are a teacher, government worker or work for a non-profit organization and plan to work there for at least 10 years.
+Under some limited circumstances, you may qualify for loan forgiveness, especially if you are a teacher, government worker or work for a non-profit organization and plan to work there for at least ten years.
 In the meantime, if you need assistance with any of these programs, contact us.
 We give second chances on Second Street.